HopeSamuel/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-This ptoject is for variable expansions
+This directory is for shell variables and expansions